awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 1. Choose **Apply**\.

 Managed platform updates depend on [enhanced health reporting](health-enhanced.md) to determine that your application is healthy enough to consider the platform update successful\.
-See [Enabling AWS Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md) for instructions\.
+See [Enabling Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md) for instructions\.

 **Topics**
 + [Permissions Required to Perform Managed Platform Updates](#environment-platform-update-managed-perms)